 There is no limit on the amount of contributions you can pay.
 There is a limit on the amount you can pay into the Scheme’s A V C arrangement.
 See the Increasing your benefits section.
 However, tax relief will only be given on contributions up to 100% of your UK taxable earnings (or, if greater, £3,600 to a ‘tax relief at source’ arrangement, such as a personal pension or stakeholder pension scheme).

-There are also HM Revenue and Customs controls known as the lifetime allowance and the annual allowance on all the pension savings you can have before you become subject to a tax charge.
+There are HM Revenue and Customs controls known as the lifetime allowance and the annual allowance on the pension savings you can have before you become subject to a tax charge.
 Most scheme members’ pension savings will be less than these allowances.

 Can I transfer pension rights into the L G P S?

-The rules of the Scheme do not permit you to transfer pension rights into the L G P S from another pension scheme or, indeed, from another L G P S administering authority.
+The rules of the Scheme do not permit you to transfer pension rights into the L G P S from another pension scheme or from another L G P S administering authority.

 Points to note on contributions